fermenreq/Parameterize_Docker/README.md

 ```

-# 6.How to customize the configuration file of the official PostgreSQL Docker image?
+# 6. How to customize the configuration file of the official PostgreSQL Docker image?

 ## 6.1 Replacing custom configuration files